Andrew João Carvalho Nunes

-In 2019 Andrew has published a monograph on 1950s rock ‘n’ roll music and culture in Portugal and its overseas during the mid-twentieth century.
+In 2019 Andrew published a monograph on 1950s rock ‘n’ roll music and culture within Portugal and its overseas during the mid-twentieth century.
 This monograph also covered the cultural revival of the 1950s aesthetic within contemporary Portugal, titled, Luso-Retro: Past and Present Portuguese Representations of Mid-Twentieth Century Rock ‘n’ Roll and Americana Subculture.

 One other example of Andrew’s interest towards Portuguese history, again involving his descendants, is when much of Portuguese-Africa sought independence from Portugal, around this time Andrew’s father and uncle were sent among thousands of other men to quell the unrest, with no choice to oppose the war or face imprisonment due to conscription.
 In this conflict, Andrew’s father was deployed in Mozambique and his uncle in Angola, both survived the war and both would later emigrate from Portugal to England; Andrew’s uncle before 1974 that marked the end of the war and the fall of the Portuguese dictatorship with the Carnation Revolution, and his father during the immediate aftermath of this revolution.

 The aforementioned historical events in Portuguese history entwined through Andrew’s descendants has formed for him a profound personal connection to Portugal’s past, that cultivated with other factors an interest in Portuguese Studies which, in many ways, led him to university to become an authority on.